-In the Third Year, pupils can choose to continue with Latin as one of their options.
-The course builds on the previous two years' work, as pupils develop reading fluency their and translation skills. their knowledge of the vocabulary and their grammatical understanding: pupils are introduced to participles, and to the subjunctive mood and its many uses.
+In the Third Year, pupils continue with Latin if they elected to study it in the Second Year.
+The course builds on the previous two years' work, as pupils develop their reading fluency and translation skills, their knowledge of the vocabulary and their grammatical understanding: pupils are introduced to participles, and to the subjunctive mood and its many uses.
 They will also learn more about the history and culture of Roman Britain, through the stories of the Cambridge Latin Course: the action returns to Roman Britain and Salvius, the Machiavellian Roman official, is determined to get rid of the British king Cogidubnus, but the murder plot badly misfires.
 Pupils learn about the town of Bath with its famous hot springs, and about the Roman army and its highly effective fighting methods.